Gao Yisheng: Lineages

-The Gao Style System
+The Gao-style system

-The Gao style system is referred to as the Gao Yisheng branch of the Cheng Tinghua system of Baguazhang.
-Essentially Gao Style Baguazhang is a unique subsystem.
-The Gao style system, because of Gao's own martial progression over time, can be found to have a number of different permutations, represented in various lineages.
-All are valid examples of Gao Style Baguazhang because they all represent Gao Yisheng's progression as a martial artist.
+The Gao-style system of martial arts is specifically referred to as the Gao Yisheng branch of the Cheng Tinghua system of baguazhang.
+Essentially, Gao-style baguazhang is a unique subsystem.
+The Gao-style system, because of Gao's own martial progression over time, can be found to have a number of different permutations, represented in various lineages.
+All are valid examples of Gao-style baguazhang because they all represent Gao Yisheng's progression as a martial artist.
 Not all of the lineages have all of the levels.
 Gao was refining and creating sets until he died.
-He changed his straight line, pre-heaven and weapons sets more than once in his life, but at its core it is a complete Baguazhang system.
+He changed his straight line, pre-heaven and weapons sets more than once in his life, but at its core it is a complete baguazhang system.

-Gao's Bagua Zhang as listed in his book:
+Gao's baguazhang as listed in his book: